How to compress a large video file

 Trim unwanted portions

-Below is a list of popular video editing programs which can be used to accomplish this.
+Below is a list of popular video editing programs capable of trimming videos.

 Compress the video using an online tool

 You can use an online video compressor to reduce the video to a smaller size.
-The free Clipchamp tool can be used to convert videos by uploading them from your computer and then downloading the compressed version of the video.
+The Clipchamp online video editor can convert and edit videos by uploading them from your computer and then downloading the compressed version of the video.